 Why Acunetix?Now that you know that you must have a web vulnerability scanner to protect your web assets and sensitive information, you may ask why choose Acunetix in particular?
 Here are some of the reasons why we believe that our product is the best.

 - We have the most experience of all manufacturers.
 Acunetix is the oldest security tool developed continuously by the same team for over 15 years.
 We focus completely on web security and we believe that this is the best approach to provide a product, which outclasses any others on the market.
-We are also the only one on Linux, Windows, and available as a cloud service.
+We are also the only one on Linux, Windows, macOS, and available as a cloud service.

 - We believe that web application security is the most important area of security for businesses.
 The web is everywhere!
 Most services move to the cloud and many technologies (e.g. mobile apps and the Internet of Things) use web services.
 However, we also provide network security and anti-malware integration as part of our solution so that your web server is fully protected.